Ohio Layoffs — February 2007

 |---|---|---|---|---|

-The biggest impact was at Forum Health-Western Reserve Care System-To at its Youngstown facility, reporting 291 affected workers.
-Keystone Powdered Metal Company followed with 52 workers.
+The single largest action involved Forum Health-Western Reserve Care System-To at its Youngstown facility, reporting 291 affected workers.
+Keystone Powdered Metal followed with 52 workers.

-This data points to a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
+The data underscores a easing in workforce disruptions across Ohio, with filings falling below both recent and year-ago levels.
 The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Ohio.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Ohio WARN notices, browse layoffs by state, or download the full dataset.